 Picture This: How Pictures Work by Molly Bang is the visual communication must have.

 Everyone knows that a picture tells a thousand words.
 But what about the elements that make up a picture?
 Using the tale of Little Red Riding Hood as an example, Molly Bang uses boldly graphic artwork to explain how images—and their individual components—work to tell a story that engages the emotions: Why are diagonals dramatic?
 Why are curves calming?
 Why does red feel hot and blue feel cold?

+The potential of the human brain is phenomenal, and Tony Buzan has been a pioneer in researching that potential and helping people learn how to make the most of their brainpower.
 The Mind Map Book: How to Use Radiant Thinking to Maximize Your Brain’s Untapped Potential is his most important and comprehensive book on the subject.
 It offers exciting new ways of using and improving memory, concentration, and creativity in planning and structuring thought on all levels, in order to accelerate the ability to learn, remember, and record information.